M. G. K. Menon: Personal life

-While working towards his doctoral degree in particle physics at the University of Bristol under Professor Cecil F. Powell, Menon met and married Indumati Patel, who was working towards a degree in philosophy.
+While working towards his PhD degree in particle physics at the University of Bristol under Professor Cecil F. Powell, Menon met and married Indumati Patel, who was working towards a degree in philosophy.
 They have two children, Anant K. Menon, Professor of Biochemistry at Weill Cornell Medicine in New York City, and Preeti Vaid, a practicing radiologist in New Delhi.
-Menon has two grandchildren, Kartikeya M. Menon, a medical student at the Icahn School of Medicine at Mount Sinai in New York City, and Ravi Vaid, who is working in corporate finance in Mumbai.
+Menon has one grandchild, Kartikeya M. Menon, a medical student at the Icahn School of Medicine at Mount Sinai in New York City.